sdummett/sdummett/README.md

 ### Hi there 👋 I'm Stone

-I'm a computer science student at 42 Paris.
+🌱 I'm a computer science student at 42 Paris. 🌱

-- 🔭 I’m currently working on minishell.
-- 🌱 I’m currently learning three languages (russian, spanish and japanese).
-Also learning two computer languages (C and python)
+⌛⌛⌛

 <!--
 **sdummett/sdummett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.